 The Three Parks Walk covers three sections of the Harewood Grounds - The North Park, The South Park and the Lakeside Tour.
 The walk does not need to completed in its entirety.
 Visitors may choose to do only one section at a time.
 North Park Route - 730m, South Park route - 778m and Lakeside Tour route 845m, starting from the Courtyard.

 The North Park sits at the front of the House.
 The path around it follows the perimeter of the top of the park up to All Saints Church and round to the east side of the Terrace at the back of the House.
-This route is on plastic tracking over grass and is on a slope at some points.
+This path is woodchip and is on a slope at some points.

 The Lakeside path has some uneven surfaces and is gravel.
 It is a non-circular route and begins with a sharp incline.
 The Himalayan Garden, Walled Garden and Bothy are accessed via the Lakeside path.